Alex Len

-Oleksii Yuriyovych Len (Олексій Юрійович Лень; born June 16, 1993), commonly known as Alex Len (Алекс Лень), is a Ukrainian professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
+Oleksii Yuriyovych Len (Олексій Юрійович Лень; born June 16, 1993), commonly known as Alex Len (Алекс Лень), is a Ukrainian professional basketball player who last played for Real Madrid of the Liga ACB and the EuroLeague.
 Before being selected in the 2013 NBA draft by the Phoenix Suns, he played two seasons for the Maryland Terrapins (then in the Atlantic Coast Conference) as well as a season with Dnipro.
-Len played twelve seasons in the National Basketball Association (NBA).
+Len has played twelve seasons in the National Basketball Association (NBA).

 Early life

 Len was born in Antratsyt, Luhansk, Ukraine to a mother named Yuliia, who ran track early in her life.
 Growing up, Len participated in gymnastics and liked watching Jackie Chan films.
 As a young gymnast, Len was trained by Oleksii Stepanenko, who had also trained Olympic gold medalist Ihor Korobchynskyi.
 He started playing basketball at the age of 13 and later attended Dnipro Higher College in Dnipro, Ukraine.
 He played for the Ukraine national team at the 2009 FIBA Europe Under-16 Championship and the 2010 FIBA Europe Under-18 Championship, where during the 2010 tournament, he was the fourth-best overall scorer, second-best rebounder, and the best shot blocker.
 Following the tournament, Len joined BC Dnipro of the Ukrainian Basketball SuperLeague for the 2010–11 season.